-Inland Empire Man Sentenced to 10 Years in Federal Prison for Third Conviction of Possessing Child Pornography
+Former Pediatrician Sentenced to 7½ Years in Federal Prison for Possessing Scores of Images of Child Sexual Abuse Material

 RIVERSIDE, California – A San Bernardino man who was on federal supervised release when he was found with hundreds of videos and still images depicting child pornography has been sentenced to 10 years in federal prison.